 Avira’s Malware Threat Report for the first quarter of 2020 revealed an increase in phishing and spam campaigns, as well as Emotet-related attacks.
 Cybercriminals took advantage of the troubled global situation caused by the COVID-19 pandemic to spread malware in the form of trojans, worms, and file infectors.
 Cybersecurity threats in 2020 increased significantly as more and more people started to rely on apps and online services.

 The latest midyear report, which you can read in full here, provides an in-depth analysis of more sophisticated attacks, such as Portable Executable (PE) threats.
 The second quarter of 2020 brought back some old attack schemes, such as macro malware, but in a more elaborate form.
 In addition, there was also an increase in script-based attacks.

 In the second quarter of 2020, we saw a slight decrease in the number of attacks.
 However, hackers invested time in developing more elaborate attacks, focusing on script-based threats and exploiting vulnerabilities in highly popular software, such as Microsoft Office.
-Even though there were fewer attacks overall compared to the first quarter of the year, the spread of adware and potentially unwanted applications (PUA) has been steadily growing.
+Even though there were fewer attacks overall compared to the first quarter, the spread of adware and potentially unwanted applications (PUA) has been steadily growing.

 Cyberattackers have been using file infectors attached to Portable Executable (PE) file formats, such as .exe, .dll, and .scr, the executable files you need to run one to install new software.
-Together with trojans, file infectors were responsible for more than half of the attacks in the last quarter.
+Together with trojans, file infectors were responsible for more than half of the attacks in the second quarter of 2020.

 Macro malware hidden in Microsoft Office files, especially in Excel spreadsheets, has been spread through spam and phishing emails.
 Most of the attacks exploited Excel 4.0 macros or XLM macros.
 The hackers use the Visual Basic Application (VBA) in Microsoft Office to add malicious code in macros.
 While this technique is not new, hackers became more creative in hiding the macro malware.
 For example, the malicious macros were added in hidden or very hidden sheets.
 The latter is the most dangerous since sheets set to very hidden are not visible in the list of sheets and are not shown when selecting the option unhide.
 The only way to access a very hidden sheet is to use the VBA editor, something that the average Excel user doesn’t usually do.